ethanpasta/simple_shell/README.md

 $
 ```

-### Non-Interactive Mode
+## Non-Interactive Mode
-Also, our shell should work like this in non-interactive mode:
+Piping a command into the executable file.
+Our shell executes the command, and exits the shell.
 ```
 $ echo "/bin/ls" | ./hsh
 AUTHORS handle_path.c  int_string.c  main.c
 $
-$ cat test_ls_2
-/bin/ls
-/bin/ls
+$ echo "pwd" | ./hsh
+/vagrant/home/
 $
-$ cat test_ls_2 | ./hsh
+$ echo "ls -a" | ./hsh
-AUTHORS handle_path.c  int_string.c  main.c
-AUTHORS handle_path.c  int_string.c  main.c
+AUTHORS handle_path.c  int_string.c  main.c .git . ..
 $
 ```
 ### Built-in Commands
-Here are the list of built-in commands we made for our custom shell.
-Included in the description are examples of what each built-in is capable of.
+Our shell includes some of the built-in commands.

-Each one of our custom built-in functions can be compared to the actual shell output for testing purposes using the `sh` command outside of our custom shell.
-With `sh` you can see if our built-in replicates the same output as a actual would.
+Each one of our custom built-in functions can be compared to the the `sh` shell output.
 * **exit**
   * Usage - `$ exit` or `$ exit 98`
-  * When entered, it will Exit the user out of our custom shell.
+  * When entered correctly (a valid exit value), the user will exit the shell.
+If no value is entered, the shell will exit the return value of the last command entered.
-  * You can doubl check if the built-in command worked by typing in `echo $?` and see if the out is the number you typed after the `exit` built-in.
-If the default `exit` is used, the number will always be 1.
+  * You can see the exit value by entering `echo $?` after exiting the shell.

 * **env**
   * Usage - `$ env`
-  * When entered, it will Print the current environment.
+  * When entered, all of the current environment variables will be printed.

 * **setenv**
   * Usage - `$ setenv [VARIABLE] [VALUE]`
-  * When entered, it will initialize a new environment variable, or modify an existing one.
+  * When entered, either a new environment variable is created, or an existing one is modified.
-  * Should print something on stderr upon failure.
+  * If an error occurs (e.g. no parameters included), a message is displayed to the standard error output.

 * **unsetenv**
   * Usage - `$ unsetenv [VARIABLE]`
-  * When entered, it will remove an environment variable.
+  * When entered, an environment variable is removed from the list.
-  * Should print something on stderr upon failure.
+  * If an error occurs (e.g. variable not found, no parameters included), a message is displayed to the standard error output.

 * **cd**
   * Usage - `$ cd [DIRECTORY]`
-  * When entered, it will change the current directory of the process.
+  * When entered, the current working directory is changed.
+  * `cd -`: changes the working directory the previous one.
-  * If no argument is given to `cd` the command will be interpreted like `cd $HOME`.
+  * `cd`: if no argument is entered, the command is interpreted as `cd $HOME`
+  * If an error occurs (e.g. directory is not valid), a message is displayed to the standard error output.

+### Variable Replacements
+Our shell knows to replace variables with `$`.
+  * `echo $PATH`: the varaible `PATH` gets replaced with its value.
+  * `echo $$`: the current process ID is displayed.
+  * `echo $?`: the return/exit value of the last command entered is displayed.

 ### Bugs
-Our custom-made shell is not perfect.
-It has some memory leaks.
-As well as the `setenv` and `unsetenv` wil not work as expected when compared to their C library versions.
+A few memory leaks when entering commands that do not exist.

 ### About
 All files were created and compiled on `Ubuntu 14.04.4 LTS` using `GCC 4.8.4`